Berkeley-CS195/sp23/content/about.md

 feel free to express opinions different from those of the instructors, both in class meetings and in written work.

-In order to receive a passing grade in CS 195, you must:
+In order to receive a passing grade in CS 195, you must earn at least 68 points, in addition to participation in a collaborative comments and small group discussion section.

+The expected way to pass the course is as follows:

- * Complete at least 10 surveys
+ * Complete at least 10 or more surveys (10 points).
+ * Attend 10 or more lectures.
+ * Submit 2 essays and receive a passing peer review (3/5) on all of them
+ * Provide peer reviews for 6 essays
  * Participate in 1 collaborative commentary and attend its small-group discussion section
- * Submit 3 essays and receive a passing peer review (3/5) on all of them
- * Provide peer reviews for 9 essays

-Students who attend at least 10 class sessions and respond to discussion questions during class may skip/drop one of the essays and 3 peer reviews.
+However, to give you some flexibility, you may design your own way to reach 68 points according to the following point values:

+ * Surveys, 1 point each, for a max of 10 points
+ * Lecture attendance, 2 points each, for a max of 20 points
+ * Writing essays, 10 points each, for a max of 30 points
+ * Peer grading, 3 points each, for a max of 30 points